 - information from public records and third party sources;

-- information you give us when you instruct us to act for you.
-This information will include your name, address and contact details;
+- information you give us when you instruct us to act for you, which may be necessary for us to:

 - information about individuals and organisations which we collect in the course of acting for you; and

 - communications between us and you.